joseeden/joeden/docs/023-Computer-Science/010-Software-Development/002-Methodologies.md

 - Being open to changing requirements

 Agile promotes frequent delivery of working software, teamwork, and sustainable development.
 For more information, please see [What is Agile.](/docs/099-Project-Management/010-Introduction/001-Agile.md)

+## Lean Software Development

+Lean software development is based on Lean Manufacturing principles, which are focused on minimizing waste and maximizing value to the customer.
+There are seven principles for lean:

+* Eliminate waste
+* Amplify learning
+* Decide as late as possible
+* Deliver as fast as possible
+* Empower the team
+* Build integrity in
+* Optimize the whole

+For more information, please see [Lean Principles.](/docs/023-Computer-Science/010-Software-Development/003-Lean-Principles.md)